MMosley502/LEGUP/Tree-Tent-Rules.md

 3) A tent can only be found horizontally or vertically adjacent to a tree.

-4) Tents are never adjacent to each other, neither vertically, horizontally, nor diagonally
+4) Tents are never adjacent to each other, neither vertically, horizontally, nor diagonally.

 # LEGUP Proof rules
 ## Basic rules